takattila/monitor/README.md

           | tail -n 10                    #
     ...                                   #
   services_list:                          #   - List of services which we want to manage.
-    - smbd                                #     - The service checks in the background, whether the service is
+    - smbd                                #     - The service checks in the background, whether the service is:
-    - sshd                                #       - active or enabled
+    - sshd                                #       - active or enabled,
     - syslog                              #       - and also we can start, stop, restart, enable, disable it.
+   run:                                   #   - Here can be defined command or programs, that can be executed.
+    services:                             #     - Lists the services.
+      - |                                 #
+        systemctl list-units \            #
+          --type=service                  #

 ```

 ## web.yaml